ProvableHQ/leo/docs/rfc/005-countdown-loops.md

 * `5>..=0` for `4 3 2 1 0`
 * `5=..>0` for `5 4 3 2 1`
 * `5>..>0` for `4 3 2 1`
-That is, this approach makes exclusivensss an inclusiveness implicit.
+That is, this approach makes exclusivensss and inclusiveness implicit.
 The use of `<` vs. `>` also indicates a loop direction, which can be inferred anyhow when the `const` bounds are resolved, so that would entail an additional consistency check, namely that the inequality sign/signs is/are consistent with the inferred loop direction.